 -various industrial and commercial activities in the watershed, and

 -natural hazards such as tornados

-In the recent page, a number of communities faced unexpected events such as hydrocarbon spills and were challenged to maintain minimum public services during these events.
+A number of communities have faced unexpected events such as hydrocarbon spills and were challenged to maintain minimum public services during these events.
 Therefore, understanding these vulnerabilities and opportunities to plan and mitigate impacts through operational and other upgrades are paramount to maintain the water supply during these potential events.